cmfritz/NLP-Patent-Classification/README.md

 Feature importance for XG Boost:<br />
 ![pic8](./images/feature_importance_xgb_4class.png)

-With 4 classes, the algorithm seems to have picked up on technical keywords like "vehicle" and "signal", but also interestingly seems to have picked up on stylistic words like "provided" and "within".
+With 4 classes, the algorithm seems to have picked up on technical keywords like "data" and "device", but also interestingly seems to have picked up on stylistic words like "configured" and "wherein".

 ## Evaluation
 ### Results
 Based on the performance metrics for both the 2-class and 4-class models, the XG Boost model performed the best.
+As for what determined a classification, it appears to be a mix of keywords but also stylistic choices that practioners of each technology area lean towards.

 ### Recommendations
 - Use machine learning to help automate the classification process for patent Offices or third parties.
-- Practioners could use the model to do a quick check of how their patent will be classified before it is filed.
+- Practioners could use the model for a quick check of how their patent will be classified before it is filed.

 ## Deployment
 For More Information, please review my full analysis in Jupyter Notebook or my presentation.